Contour Hybrid Splitboard Skins Review

 Most new skins are…skins.
 Many of them have a similar clip system, same kinda glue, a high traction or glide model etc. When I received the Contour Hybrid Skins I didn’t think much of it, just skins.
 Then I took them out of the bag, read the booklet included and became curious.
 They have an assortment of interesting features differentiating them from the majority of other skins on the market.

-Contour Hybrid Mix Glue
+Contour Hybrid Skins Glue Mix

-First thing is the Hybrid glue, this stuff is pretty amazing.
+First thing is the Contour Hybrid Skins glue, this stuff is pretty amazing.
 Nice and tacky, sticks to the base of your split whether its cold or warm and seemed to have no issue with multiple laps.
-Leaves no residue on your base, or on your gloves.
-The coolest thing about this glue is you can stick the skins to themselves without skin savers and they pull apart easily…like very easily.
+Leaves no residue on your ski base, or on your gloves.
+The coolest thing about this glue side is you can stick the skins to themselves without skin savers and they pull apart easily…like very easily.
 My mind was blown.
 No more having to use every ounce of strength to pull your skins apart.
 They just…pull apart, easily and smoothly.

 On the website contourskins.com there isn’t a specific traction (or lack of traction) specification for these skins, it just says they’re good for slopes and powder which is a bit vague.
-Through my use of them they seemed to fit nicely in the “universal” bracket, not excelling in super steep, icy conditions, not gliding exceptionally well.
+Through my use of the Contour Hybrid Skins seemed to fit nicely in the “universal” bracket, not excelling in super steep, icy conditions, not gliding exceptionally well.
 Being a 65% mohair/35% synthetic blend they are right in a nice mid range, better grip than a high glide skin, better glide than a high traction skin.
 Unlike many other skins these cover your board tip to tail giving you a lot more surface area to work with when the skin track gets ugly.

 -